Style Guides

 • Lavender or mint base

-A pastel base under pearl chrome gives a subtle iridescent color shift.
-Unexpected and very current for 2026.
+A pastel base under pearl chrome creates a subtle iridescent color shift.
+Lavender reads cooler, while mint adds a green-blue direction.

 springsummertrend